eyecan-ai/pipelime-python/docs/sequences/sequences.md

 even_samples = seq[::2]
 ```

 Then, we need to modify the remaining samples individually, thus we iterate over the `even_samples` in a for loop.
-Before doing that, since the `SampleSequence` is an immutable object, we need to initialize a new list that will contain the new samples.
+Before doing that, since the `SamplesSequence` is an immutable object, we need to initialize a new list that will contain the new samples.

 ```python
 # Initialize an empty list of samples